 Harry considered it.
 ‘There’s not much point.
 It won’t look like we’re doing much.
 We’ll just go in there.’
-He led Nev into nearby empty classroom and closed the door, throwing up a silencing charm for good measure.
+He led Nev into a nearby empty classroom and closed the door, throwing up a silencing charm for good measure.

 ‘I’ve got the hang of clearing my thoughts.’
 Nev said.
 ‘Even when I was angry in Umbridge’s lesson.’

 ‘Well we’ll find out how well in a moment.’